-On the afternoon of 29 March 2000, an extraordinarily large and long-lived supercell thunderstorm produced a highly visible wedge tornado south of Dauphin Island, Alabama.
-The tornado and very largediameter hailstones were captured on video by a citizen.
-Although the parent storm originated in southeastern Louisiana, this research examined the evolution and morphology of the parent mesocyclone from 2134-2232 UTC as it moved from the eastern Mississippi Sound to southeastern Dauphin Island.
-This time period contained the beginning of a new updraft impulse that formed into a distinct bounded weak echo region with an overshooting thunderstorm top and their corresponding collapses.
-A well-defined hook echo persisted throughout with a tornadic vortex signature straddling the hook's tip at times.
-In an attempt to understand why and where the parent mesocyclone produced a tornado, the rear-flank downdraft and hook echo were closely analyzed.
-A potential strong thermal gradient formed along the updraft and forward-flank downdraft interface and intensified as large hail fell coincident with the collapse of the bounded weak echo region.
+On the afternoon of 29 March 2000, an extraordinarily large and long-lived supercell thunderstorm produced a highly visible 'wedge tornado' south of Dauphin Island, Alabama.
+The tornado and very large- diameter hailstones were observed swirling around the vortex.
+Although the storm originated in southeastern Louisiana, this presentation examines the evolution and morphology of the parent mesocyclone from 2134-2232 UTC as it moved from the eastern Mississippi Sound to southeastern Dauphin Island.
+As a mature supercell represents a 'background process' through which a series of maturing updraft impulses sequentially move through as they evolve, this period contains the beginning of a new updraft impulse that formed into a distinct bounded weak echo region (BWER) with an overshooting thunderstorm top and their corresponding collapses.
+A well-defined hook echo remained ever present throughout with a tornadic vortex signature straddling the hook's tip at times.
+In an attempt to understand why and where the parent mesocyclone produced a tornado, the rear-flank downdraft and hook echo are closely analyzed.
+Initial observation indicates that a potential strong thermal gradient formed along the updraft and forward-flank downdraft interface and intensified as large hail fall occurred coincident with the BWER collapse.